02-347-7730 | Saeree ERP - Complete ERP Solution for Thai Organizations Contact Us

 ORM (Object-Relational Mapping) Prevents SQL Injection at the framework level

-Audit Log Records every action — who did what, when, and from which IP
+Audit Log Logs every action — who did what, when, and from which IP

-Role-based Access Control Assigns permissions by role following the Least Privilege principle
+Role-based Access Control Role-based access control following the Least Privilege principle

-Encrypted Communication All data is encrypted during transmission (HTTPS/TLS)
+Encrypted Communication All data is encrypted in transit (HTTPS/TLS)

-AI Cyberattacks are no longer a thing of the future — they are happening now.
-Organizations that fail to prepare today may become targets tomorrow.
+AI Cyberattack is no longer a thing of the future — it is already happening.
+Organizations that don't prepare today may become targets tomorrow.

 - Saeree ERP Development Team